bspen327/python-dev-ops/README.md

 5. Add the installation of packages in the Makefile
 6. run `make install` from the directory

 7. Things change all the time so run a pip freeze to get the versions of the packages and add to the requirments.
+This pins them down!

 ## Step 2: Command-Line Tools